scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

      - Replace the value of the `Acc` field in the current info field with the just-calculated value of Acc<sub>i+1</sub>.
      - Proceed with step 3.

    - **Use case 2** <br> The packet traverses the path segment in **construction direction** (`C` = "1").
 The path segment includes a **peering hop field** (`P` = "1"), and the current hop field *is* the peering hop field.
 This would be the case if the current hop field is the *first* hop field of the segment, seen from the direction of travel - to find out whether this is true, check the value of the current `SegLen` and other metadata in the path meta header.
-In this case, the egress border router must take the following steps:
+In this case, the egress border router MUST take the following steps:

      - Compute MAC<sup>Peer</sup><sub>i</sub>.
 For this, use the formula in [](#peerlink), but replace `SegID XOR MAC_0 [:2] ...
 XOR MAC_i [:2]` with the value in the `Acc` field of the current info field.
      - Check that the MAC<sub>i</sub> in the hop field of the current AS<sub>i</sub> matches the just-calculated MAC<sup>Peer</sup><sub>i</sub>.
 If yes, it is fine - proceed with step 3.
 Otherwise, drop the packet, and reply with a "parameter problem" type of SCMP message.